yp87/leaf2mqtt/README.md

 You must have a working MQTT server on your LAN that is not password-protected.
 The container uses `mosquitto` for publishing its data.
 I use this for interfacing with Home Assistant (running on a Synology NAS, hence the Docker container approach) via MQTT sensors: see `leaf.yaml` for examples (and replace the MY_VIN with your VIN from the MQTT messages once you have the steps below working!).

 You must also have a working Docker installation, and be comfortable building images and running them as containers.
+Should work fine for `x86_64` architectures; others may need a little work, particularly for the `dart` installation step.

 Please note that I created this for my own personal use and am not looking for feedback, issues, feature requests etc. It's provided here as a starting point for your own projects.